Ukraine crisis deepens after rebel vote in east

 Instead, Alexander Zakharchenko, a 38-year-old former mining electrician, easily won election as head of the "Donetsk People's Republic", an entity proclaimed by armed rebels last April.
 In a similar vote in Luhansk, a smaller self-proclaimed pro-Russian entity further east, Igor Plotnisky won more than 63 percent of the vote, a rebel representative said.

-Kiev and the West will now be looking to see if Russian President Vladimir Putin will formally recognise the validity of the election, despite their entreaties to him not to do so.
+Kiev and the West will now be looking to see if Russian President Vladimir Putin will formally recognize the validity of the election, despite their entreaties to him not to do so.

 A Russian deputy foreign minister, Grigory Karasin, made no mention of formal recognition but said the newly elected leadership in eastern Ukraine now had a mandate to negotiate with Kiev.